 A variety of discoveries have advanced knowledge of the biological underpinnings of autism.
-It was found that, among individuals with ASD, copy number variants, submicroscopic deletions and duplications in the genome occur more frequently in areas containing ASD risk genes.
+It was found that, among individuals with ASD, copy number variants, submicroscopic deletions and duplications in the genome, occur more frequently in areas containing ASD risk genes.
 Some of these copy variants involved genes previously found to be associated with autism and some involved new rare mutations (Pinto et al, 2010).
-In addition, it was reported that neurodevelopmental disorders are more common in infants born prematurely and that preterm infants are at increased risk of developing autism (Johnson et al., 2010).
-A study of blood mercury levels in 452 children in the Childhood Autism Risk from Genetics and the Environment study showed that total mercury in blood was neither elevated nor reduced in pre-school children with ASD (Hertz-Picciotto et al., 2010).
-In a separate study (Price et al., 2010), no link was found between the exposure to thimerosal, a mercury-containing preservative used in vaccines and increased risk for ASD.
+Neurodevelopmental disorders are more common in infants born prematurely and Johnson and colleagues found that preterm infants are at increased risk of developing autism (Johnson et al., 2010).
+Studies of environmental contributions to autism have been more difficult.
+A study of blood mercury levels in 452 children in the Childhood Autism Risk from Genetics and the Environment study showed that total mercury in blood was neither elevated nor reduced in preschool children with ASD (Hertz-Picciotto et al., 2010).
+In a separate study (Price et al., 2010), no link was found between the exposure to thimerosal, a mercury-containing preservative used in vaccines, and increased risk for ASD.

-New data based on the Autism Treatment Network patient registry and studies of high risk infants indicate that autism is associated with high rates of several medical conditions, including gastrointestinal dysfunction, sleep disturbance, psychiatric conditions, and seizures.
-These co-occurring conditions are poorly studied, yet investigating them may reveal unexpected clues to environmental risk factors.
-For example, nonmotor features associated with Parkinson's disease (e.g., GI problems, olfactory deficits, autonomic abnormalities) have yielded information about Parkinson's disease etiology and can serve as harbingers of the condition.
+New data based on the Autism Treatment Network patient registry and studies of high risk infants indicate that autism is associated with high rates of several physiological conditions, including gastrointestinal dysfunction, sleep disturbance and early signs of fine motor and temperament difficulties.
+These co-morbid conditions are poorly studied, yet investigating them may reveal unexpected clues to environmental risk factors.
+For example, nonmotor features associated with Parkinson's disease (e.g., GI problems, olfactory deficits, autonomic abnormalities) have yielded information about Parkinson's disease etiology.